ZhongQiyu/blink-detector/README.md

 2. Implementation:
 - The AI feature to trace eye-blinking.
    - Currently, the model can handle the images that are close to the screen.
-We are now using the CENTRALIZING method to count to the eye blinks.
+We are now using the hybrid method of combining Eye Cascade and Mediapipe to count to the eye blinks.
    - However, for the captions a bit away from the camera, the model does not perform really well.
       - Why do you think we are experiencing that?
 How may we solve this?
       - Apply a dynamic procedure that captures and adjusts the detection model's confidence (i.e. the user's confidence too as they calls the GUI) for eye-blinking.
 The further you are away from the screen, the less difference of the eyelids is needed for telling 1 blink, vice versa.